springer-math/Mathematics-of-Epidemics-on-Networks/README.md

 [list of changes](file:///Users/jomiller/Dropbox/work/SpringerGithub/docs/_build/html/Changes.html)

 We released v1.1 on 13 Dec 2019.
 This is the version described in our paper.

-## Corrections

-For corrections or to report an error to the content in the published book, see the file [errata.md](errata.md) and follow instructions there.

-To report a bug in the code please use the new issue option on the [issues page](https://github.com/springer-math/Mathematics-of-Epidemics-on-Networks/issues).

 ## Contributions